raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

    * For SD/EMMC boot `BOOT_ORDER=0xf1`
    * For USB boot failing over to EMMC `BOOT_ORDER=0xf15`
 * Run `recovery/update-pieeprom.sh` to update the EEPROM image `pieeprom.bin` image file.
 * If EEPROM write protection is requried then edit `recovery/config.txt` and add `eeprom_write_protect=1`.
-Hardware write-protection is must be enabled via software and then locked by pulling the `EEPROM_nWP` pin low.
+Hardware write-protection must be enabled via software and then locked by pulling the `EEPROM_nWP` pin low.

 The pieeprom.bin file is now ready to be flashed to the Compute Module 4.